Healthy You - Every Day

 It’s also important to recognize the symptoms of the flu so you can differentiate it from other common winter illnesses.
 Flu symptoms come on suddenly and include fever, body aches, chills, tiredness, cough and headache, and for some people sneezing, stuffy nose and sore throat.
 According to the CDC, cold symptoms are milder than flu symptoms.
 If you go to the doctor and are diagnosed with influenza, you may be treated with antiviral medication.

-If your symptoms seem severe, you may need care at the ER, says Burger.
+If your symptoms seem severe, you may need care at the ER, Burger says.
 “Go to the hospital if you have shortness of breath, prolonged illness that doesn’t seem to be getting better or chest pain,” she says.

 “Flu shots save lives.
 You will not only protect yourself but will help reduce the risk of spreading the flu to the people you love.” - Terry Burger, RN, Administrator of Infection Control and Prevention, Lehigh Valley Health Network